wallstop/malbolge-toolkit/docs/TUTORIAL.md

 4. **Line 4**: Statistics (how it was generated)
 5. **Lines 5-8**: Interpreter diagnostics (halt reason, last instruction, memory growth)

+> Tip: Pass `--log-level INFO` (or DEBUG) to CLI commands to stream diagnostics while troubleshooting.
 ### Run the Program

 Copy the opcodes from line 1 and run: